muhammetalgan/Learn-Hexadecimal/README.md

-# HexaGuess
+# Learn-Hexadecimal

-HexaGuess is a simple Java application designed to help users improve their memory and familiarity with hexadecimal numbers.
+Learn-Hexadecimal is a simple Java application designed to help users improve their memory and familiarity with hexadecimal numbers.
 The purpose of this project is to provide an interactive and educational tool for learning hexadecimal digits through a guessing game.

 ## Features: